SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04-HTCondor-Submitting.md

     Universe = vanilla

     # These are good base requirements for your jobs on OSG.
 It is specific on OS and
-    # OS version, core cound and memory, and wants to use the software modules.
+    # OS version, core count and memory, and wants to use the software modules.
     Requirements = OSGVO_OS_STRING == "RHEL 6" && Arch == "X86_64" && HAS_MODULES == True
     request_cpus = 1
     request_memory = 1 GB